Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Variables

 ## variables:
+- r: GrapeRankRating
-- R: GrapeRankRatings
+- R: GrapeRankRatings, an array of ratings
 - S: GrapeRankScorecard
 - G: GrapeRankScorecards, an array of S
 - P: GrapeRankParameters

-## variable: GrapeRankRatings (R)
+## variable: GrapeRankRating (r)

 - rater: pubkey
 - ratee: may be a pubkey or some other string that serves as a unique identifier, e.g. an event id, naddr, human-readable string like a movie name
-- score: usually a number between min and max, which are specified by ratingType
+- score: a number between min and max, which are specified by ratingType
 - confidence: a number between 0 and 1
-- context: string (optional)
-- ratingType (optional)
-- rateeType (optional)

-Context, ratingType, and rateeType are optional and may be omitted IF every entry in the dataset would have the same value
+- context: string (optional if element in R and context is held constant in R).
+String may be human readable, nostr event id or naddr, etc.
+- ratingType (optional if an element in R and ratingType is held constant in R).
+Examples: ratingType = 5-star; ratingType = boolean0-1
+- rateeType (optional if an element in R and rateeType is held constant in R).
+Examples: rateeType = nostr pubkey; rateeType = movie title.

+## variable: GrapeRankRatings (R)

+and array of r but where there is no need for ratingType or rateeType (or context?) because they are constant throughout R.

 ## variable: GrapeRankScorecard (S)